14 MIN READ

 As you can see from this example, breaking big goals down into smaller, more manageable goals makes it far easier to see how the goal will get accomplished.

-Goal setting is an important method of:
+Goal setting is an important method for:

 Set your lifetime goals first.
 Then, set a five-year plan of smaller goals that you need to complete if you are to reach your lifetime plan.
 Keep the process going by regularly reviewing and updating your goals.
 And remember to take time to enjoy the satisfaction of achieving your goals when you do so.